-In the view of the panel, many of these deficiencies are primarily structural.
+In the view of the panel, many of these deficiencies are primarily structural, and do not reflect at all on the quality of our IT staff.
 They stem from the divided provision of central services, from weaknesses in current governance arrangements, and from obstacles to staff mobility and training.
 The recommendations that follow seek to address these deficiencies, to provide stronger leadership that is directed to more user-oriented and strategic provision of services, and to make the most of the considerable strengths of the different central organisations, so that the University gets the best service possible from its IT spend.

 This report has not been able to examine in depth every aspect of IT provision in the University.
-Most of the proposals here will require further work on the detail for a successful implementation.
+The lack of a detailed discussion of a particular service or provision in this report should NOT be taken as indicating that the panel thinks it unimportant, or that it should be discontinued.
+Furthermore, most of the proposals here will require further work on the detail for a successful implementation.
 But the panel is convinced that the recommendations of this report set the right direction of travel for the University, and should be taken forward as soon as possible.
 Over time, the panel believes the proposed changes should enable the University to deliver services and systems commensurate with its standing, while providing an improved working environment and career structure for all IT staff.